pivotal/docs-tap/scc/parameters-reference.hbs.md

-See [Out of the Box Supply Chain with Testing](../scc/ootb-supply-chain-testing.hbs.md) for details on how to setup the Workload namespace for testing with Tekton, and [Out of the Box Supply Chain with Testing on Jenkins](../scc/ootb-supply-chain-testing-with-jenkins.hbs.md) for an example on how to make use of the parameters to customize this resource to
+See [Out of the Box Supply Chain with Testing](../scc/ootb-supply-chain-testing.hbs.md) for details about how to set up the Workload namespace for testing with Tekton, and [Out of the Box Supply Chain with Testing on Jenkins](../scc/ootb-supply-chain-testing-with-jenkins.hbs.md) for an example on how to make use of the parameters to customize this resource to